How Guided Notes Have Failed Our Students

 3. These notes come from teacher brains.
 As teachers, we understand the scope of math.
 Kids are learning this for the first time.
 The notes need to be in their own vernacular or verbiage.

-How to Fix Notes to Be More Effective
+How to Make Notes More Effective

 A lot of the time, notes happen concurrently with direct instruction.
 We need to separate them.
 When we are teaching, all students should be doing is watching and listening.